Henry Shukman: Biography

 Henry grew up in Oxford, UK, where his parents were professors.
 His early love of poetry led to an interest in Chinese Zen poetry, and ultimately to becoming a writer and poet for many years.

 In time it also led to his getting into Zen meditation, though his first practice was Transcendental Meditation.
 He suffered from severe eczema from infancy into his 20s, along with associated psychological problems, and meditation was a key element in his journey of healing, in addition to various styles of therapy.
-He has written of his own journey in his memoir, One Blade of Grass: Finding the Old Road of the Heart, a Zen Memoir.
+He has written of his own journey in his book One Blade of Grass: Finding the Old Road of the Heart, a Zen Memoir.
 He was educated at the Dragon School, Oxford.
 His father was the historian Harold Shukman and his brother is the BBC News reporter David Shukman.
-He is of Jewish ancestry – his grandfather, David Shukman, was part of the Jewish community who lived in Baranow, Congress Poland which was then part of the Russian Empire, before emigrating and settling in the United Kingdom.
+He is of Jewish ancestry; his grandfather, David Shukman, was part of the Jewish community in Baranow, Congress Poland, which was then part of the Russian Empire, before emigrating and settling in the United Kingdom.
 He is married to artist Clare Dunne and together they are parents to two grown sons.

 Writing career

 His first book was Sons of the Moon (1989, Weidenfeld and Nicolson / Scribners), which recounted a journey in remote parts of Bolivia in company with photographer Rory Carnegie.
-Two other travel memoirs followed, Travels with my Trombone (1992, HarperCollins / Crown) about a year working as a musician in calypso, soca and salsa bands in the Caribbean and Colombia, and Savage Pilgrims (1996, HarperCollins / Kodansha) about searching for traces of D.H.Lawrence's life in New Mexico, the only place where Lawrence ever owned a home.
+Two other travel memoirs followed, Travels with my Trombone (1992, HarperCollins / Crown) about a year working as a musician in calypso, soca and salsa bands in the Caribbean and Colombia, and Savage Pilgrims (1996, HarperCollins / Kodansha) about searching for traces of D.H.
+Lawrence's life in New Mexico, the only place where Lawrence ever owned a home.